Frequently asked questions

 Depending on the nature of the ASB complaint, we will:

-- Distribute an ASB incident diary to any resident affected.
+- Distribute an ASB incident diary to any customer affected.

-- Carry out door-to-door visits with external agencies to reassure residents and collect more information, such as the Police Safer Neighbourhood Team.
+- Carry out door-to-door visits with external agencies to reassure customers and collect more information, such as the Police Safer Neighbourhoods Team.